biggest change in the world of contact centre technology over the past several

 take some time with your team to understand what your customers are looking

-for; what is and isn’t working well; and where new or updated contact centre technologies
+for; what is and isn’t working well; and where new or updated contact center technology

 might add value.
 Summarise and review these and you can draw up your ‘Customer